YunboChow/OogHub/README.md

 ### Run Application using pnpm

-From the root folder of this application run the following:
+From the client folder of this application run the following:

 To install the dependencies: